 While the types of skills you include will directly depend on which type of internship you’re applying for, balance and clarity are always helpful!
 Recruiters want to see that you have what it takes–plus a little something extra that sets you apart.

-If you’re going for a more technical role like just about anything within the realm of computer science, it’s especially important for you to be precise about your hard skills.
-What I mean by that is that each list item should be both professionally relevant and specific.
+If you’re going for a more technical role (like just about anything within the realm of computer science), it’s especially important for you to be precise about your hard skills.
+That means each list item should be both professionally relevant and specific.

-Avoid generic skills or terms that could apply to just any field, and focus on honing your presentation to show more in-depth abilities that specifically qualify you for that internship.
+So, avoid generic skills or terms that could apply to just any field, and focus on honing your presentation to show more in-depth abilities that specifically qualify you for that internship.
+Don’t pitch your cooking skills for an IT internship!

 Check these out: